Best Rated Fandeliers + How to Paint a Chandelier Ceiling Fan

 2. Bedrooms

 Chandeliers are beautiful for creating ambience in bedrooms, but for those who need circulating air to sleep, fans are a must.
 So the chandelier fan can help bridge the gap between both for couples who can’t agree on their bedroom lighting.
-(We’ll probably go this route in the future for the bedroom too.)
+(We’ll probably go this route in the future for our primary bedroom too.)

 3. Living Rooms